Abduljabbar Nasiru Kabara

 Abduljabbar Nasuru Kabara (born 7 February 1970) Abduljabbar is a Nigerian popular Islamic cleric and a Qadiriyya scholar based in Kano, Nigeria, accused of blasphemy towards the Islamic prophet Muhammad.
 He is the son of Nasiru Kabara, the former leader of the Qadiriyya sect of West Africa and a junior brother to Karibullah Nasir Kabara the successor of their late father.

 Early life

-Abduljabbar was born in Kabara town in the city of Kano State, Nigeria, to the family of the prominent Qadiriyya leader of West Africa Sheikh Nasir Kabara.
+Abduljabbar was born in Kabara ward in the city of Kano State, Nigeria, to the family of the prominent Qadiriyya leader of West Africa Sheikh Nasir Kabara.
 His mother's name is Hajiya Hafsah Abdussamad.
 He is a brother to Qaribullahi Nasuru Kabara, who took over leadership of the Qadiriyya Movement in Nigeria on the death of their father in 1996.

 Education

 Like all others of the Kabara family, Abduljabbar attended Ma'ahad School.
 He received further education at Aliya and ATC Gwale, then moved to Iraq to advance his studies.
 He says that he obtained most of his education from his father for almost 25 years of his life.

 House of Ƙadiriyya, were Abduljabbar was born and educated, co-founded by his father Nasuru Kabara for the movement of Ƙadiriyya in Africa.